x00tex/hackTheBox/Boxes/linux/Retired/unicode/README.md

 ![](screenshots/user-enum.png)

-There are some funcanalities but looks like none of them really works, only one thing looks interesting is the cookie which comtains a auth token.
+There are some functionalities but looks like none of them really works, only one thing looks interesting is the cookie which contains a auth token.

 ![](screenshots/auth-token.png)